Bayesian Geostatistics Using Predictive Stacking: Simulation

 \subsection{Simulation settings}

-We present two simulations to examine the predictive performance of the proposed stacking algorithms.
-The data sets for experiments are generated by model \eqref{eq:spatialG} on locations sampled uniformly over a unit square $[0, 1]^2$, where the correlation function $R_{\phi}$ is specified by the Mat\'ern covariogram \eqref{eq: Matern}.
+We present four simulation experiments to evaluate predictive performance using our stacking algorithms.
+The data for these experiments are generated using \eqref{eq:spatialG} on locations sampled uniformly over a unit square $[0, 1]^2$ with $R_{\Phi}$ being the Mat\'ern covariogram in \eqref{eq: Matern}.
 The sample size $n$ of the simulated data sets ranges from $200$ to $900$, and we randomly pick $n_h = 100$ observations for checking predictive performance.
-The vector $x(s)$ consists of an intercept and a single predictor generated from a standard normal distribution.
-The true value of the parameters for generating the data in the first simulation are $\beta = (1, 2)^\T$, $\phi = 7$, $\sigma^2 = 1$, $\tau^2 = 1$ and $\nu = 1$.
-In the second simulation, we alter the hyper-parameters in the Mat\'ern covariogram to $\phi = 20$, $\sigma^2 = 1$, $\tau^2 = 0.3$ and $\nu = 0.5$.
+The vector $x(s)$ consists of an intercept and a predictor generated from a standard normal distribution.
+We use the parameter values $\beta = (1, 2)^\T$, $\sigma^2 = 1$, $\tau^2 = 1$, $\nu = 1$, and $\phi = 7$ and $2$ to generate data for the first and second simulation, respectively.
+For the third and fourth simulation, we set $\phi = 20$ and $2$, respectively, with $\sigma^2 = 1$, $\tau^2 = 0.3$ and $\nu = 0.5$.